 I’ve seen plenty of people over the years who try to quit sugar instantly, with mixed success.How an uptake of healthy fats can help you quit sugar.
 Click To Tweet

-Many people try to reduce sugar gradually – starting first with omitting the obvious refined sugars, such as table sugar and high-fructose corn syrup.
-But, ultimately, sugar is sugar and removing it entirely from one’s daily diet remains an effective way for many people to improve health quickly.
+Many people try to reduce sugar gradually – starting first with omitting the refined sugars, such as table sugar and high-fructose corn syrup.
+But, ultimately, sugar is sugar and removing it almost entirely from one’s daily diet remains an effective way for many people to improve health quickly.

 I determined that my best chance of success for quitting sugar was to increase my uptake of healthy fats.

-I wanted to curb hanger pangs (fats are great for satiety) and train my body to burn calories from the fat in my daily diet – instead of relying entirely on glucose from all the carbs and excess protein I had been consuming.
+I wanted to curb hunger pangs (fats are great for satiety) and train my body to burn calories from the fat in my daily diet – instead of relying entirely on glucose from all the carbs and excess protein I had been consuming.

 Of course, my new diet meant giving up more than just sugar.
 Here’s the upshot of my new regimen:

-- I quit sugar, dairy, grains, eggs, legumes and caffeine all at once.
+- I quit sugar, dairy, grains, eggs, legumes, and caffeine all at once.